 This year we generated 443 GWh of electricity, an 18% increase year-on-year, and the best record in Terragen's history of electricity production.
 Two key drivers included the high electricity demand from CEB in 2021, and a very short maintenance period of the power units due to Covid-19.
 Our availability index also increased to 95.6% in 2021.
 We had six trips during the year, slightly higher than the previous year, but each trip remained short in downtime.
-Despite good operational results, we had to recognise an impairment of the plant and related equipment, for an amount of MUR 535.9 million, as a result of the current economic environment leading to a reassessment of the carrying value of the plant at reporting date.
+Despite good operational results, we had to recognise an impairment of the plant and related equipment, for an amount of MUR 535.9 million, as a result of the unprecedented increases in coal prices and the uncertainties of the current economic environment leading to a reassessment of the carrying value of the plant at reporting date.
 The Power cluster therefore posted losses of MUR 384.4 million, compared to profits of MUR 35.8 million in 2020.